queerviolet/werkit/README.md

 npm install
 ```

 The first time you `npm install`, your browser will open with documentation.
-(Note: currently, this is the many minor matters documentation; Kubo should obviously have its own Kubo.)

 # Set up aliases